KCL-Planning/ROSPlan/_tutorials/tutorial_02.md

 Change directory to the  ROSPlan workspace.

-Copy the launch file *tutorial_01.launch* from the previous tutorial to create *tutorial_02.launch*, and then paste the following lines:
+Copy the launch file *tutorial_01.launch* from the previous tutorial to create *tutorial_02.launch*, and then paste the following lines under the scene database:

 ```xml
 	<!-- planner interface -->